 - In Anacapa, trash and recycling containers are located in the SH1 parking lot by building A and C. - In Santa Cruz, trash and recycling dumpsters are located near the H building exit gate, off Ventura Street. - In Santa Rosa, trash and recycle chutes are on floors 2-4, near the elevator.
 Do not force items into the trash/recycle chutes, but rather take trash/recycle to the dumpsters on the first floor.
 Residents on the first floor need to take their bins to the dumpster on the first floor. - In Town Center, trash and recycling containers are located in the parking lots. - Feminine products should be wrapped in toilet paper and placed in a trash can to be discarded at the end of the day.
-Due to our sewer lift stations, feminine products should NOT be discarded by flushing down the toilet, even biodegradable.
+Due to our sewer lift stations, feminine products should NOT be discarded by flushing down the toilet, even biodegradable. - Food waste should be disposed of in the food waste containers included in each resident's room.
+Food waste must be disposed of in the brown food waste bins located in Santa Cruz and Anacapa trash areas.

-16. Utilities
+Utilities